mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 The arguments `qualifiers` and `usePhysicalPseudoTempTable` is provided on this operation.

 The `qualifiers` is used to define the qualifier fields to be used in the operation.
 It usually refers to the WHERE expression of the SQL Statement.
-If not given, the primary or identity column will be used.
+If not given, the primary column will be used.

 The `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
 By default, a temporary table (i.e.: `#TableName`) is used.